Roulette Guide

 Roulette Odds

-The odds are directly tied to how many numbers or options the bet covers and the level of risk.
-Inside and special bets have higher payouts because they are harder to achieve, while outside bets offer lower payouts with a higher chance of winning.
+Roulette odds indicate how many times your original bet is paid back if your guess is correct.
+The odds are tied to how many numbers the bet covers and its risk level.
+Inside and special bets have higher payouts because they are harder to achieve, while outside bets offer lower payouts but hit more often.

 The least risky bets are those with 1:1 odds.
 If you bet $10 and win, you earn $10 in profit, making a total of $20 with your original bet included.
+Note that these are not truly 50/50 because of the zero(s).

-Bet Type | Payout | Probability |
+Bet Type | Payout | Probability (EU) |

 ---|---|---|